 - Istanbul (ancient Byzantium) was founded on Seven Hills like Rome.

-- Blue Mosque is the only mosque in Istanbul with six minarets, which is the maximum number you can have in a mosque.
+- The Blue Mosque is the only mosque in Istanbul with six minarets, which is the maximum number you can have in a mosque

-- At the moment there are two international airports; one on the Asian side one on the European side.
-The third one is under construction.
+- There are two international airports; one on the Asian side and one on the European side

 - Istanbul has the third oldest subway in the world, built in 1875.
-It's 573 meters long and located in Tunnel neighborhood at Beyoglu district.
-London subway was built in 1863 and New York subway in 1868.
+It's 573 meters long and located in the Beyoğlu district.
+The London subway was built in 1863 and New York subway in 1868

-- Grand Bazaar is the biggest old covered bazaar/shopping mall in the world, with over 3.000 shops.
+- The Grand Bazaar is one of the oldest covered markets in the world with over 4,000 shops

-- Agatha Christie wrote her famous novel "Murder on the Orient Express" at Pera Palas Hotel in Istanbul.
+- Agatha Christie wrote her famous novel "Murder on the Orient Express" at Pera Palace Hotel in Istanbul